Tax Compliance and Planning · · 35 min read

 Identify the Filing Thresholds for 1099-INT and 1099-B

-Now, let’s talk about the comparison of 1099 vs 1099 b.
-Unlike the 1099-INT, there’s no minimum threshold here; any sale of securities has to be reported, regardless of the amount.
-This distinction regarding 1099 vs 1099 b is super important for taxpayers.
-Understanding these thresholds helps ensure you’re in compliance with IRS requirements and can save you from potential penalties.
+Now, let’s talk about the 1099-B. Unlike the 1099-INT, there’s no minimum threshold here; any sale of securities has to be reported, regardless of the amount.
+This distinction regarding 1099 vs 1099 B is super important for taxpayers.
+It helps ensure you’re in compliance with tax regulations and can save you from potential penalties.

-And just a heads up-penalties for late filings can range from $60 to $340!
+And just a heads up!
 So, it’s really important to meet these deadlines.
 Have you got your forms ready?
 Let’s make sure you’re all set!

 This flowchart helps you understand when and how to file your 1099 forms.
 Follow the paths to see the thresholds and deadlines for each form, and be aware of the penalties for late submissions!